jzllp/autotests_AKSON/README.md

 # Akson website design test
-Contains automated tests to check the functionality of the site.
+Contains automated tests to check the functionality of the site https://akson.ru/.

 Autotests use PyTest, Selenium and PageObjec tools.